Lego Serious Play: From experiment to open source product

-The development of the LEGO Serious Play product line in LEGO Company involved several teams and more than 20 iterations.
-Work at LEGO Company began with the owner Mr. Kjeld Kirk Kristiansen.
-Initially he was hesitant but presented with the early findings he became convinced that Roos and Victor's ideas had business value and decided to encourage and sponsor a commercial application under the auspices of the LEGO Company.
+The development of the Lego Serious Play product line in the Lego Group involved several teams and more than 20 iterations.
+Work at the Lego Group began with the owner Mr. Kjeld Kirk Kristiansen.
+Initially he was hesitant but presented with the early findings he became convinced that Roos and Victor's ideas had business value and decided to encourage and sponsor a commercial application under the auspices of the Lego Group.
 As the method developed in real-time sessions with various companies, results were robust and reproducible.

-In 1999, LEGO Group submitted the application to protect Serious Play trademark.
-While the LEGO Serious Play methodology is currently open source, its trademark is still owned and protected by LEGO Group.
-The trademark applies to LEGO product line with dedicated Lego Serious Play kits.
+In 1999, the Lego Group submitted an application to protect the Serious Play trademark.
+While the Lego Serious Play methodology is currently open source, its trademark is still owned and protected by the Lego Group.
+The trademark applies to the Lego product line with dedicated Lego Serious Play kits.

-Initially in 2001, the subsidiary of LEGO Company called Executive Discovery submitted the application to patent the methodology and the material product line.
+Initially in 2001, a subsidiary of the Lego Group called Executive Discovery submitted the application to patent the methodology and the material product line.
 Later in 2006 Executive Discovery re-submitted the patent application.
 However, U.S. patent office never issued the official patent because by 2008 the application was abandoned by the applicant.
-Therefore, LEGO Serious Play methodology was never patent protected.
+Therefore, the Lego Serious Play methodology was never patent protected.

-In 2010, the LEGO group made the methodology open source, releasing the LEGO Serious Play methodology under a Creative Commons community-based licence.
-The main LEGO Serious Play communities are: Association of Master Trainers, LSPConnect, Serious Play Pro, Global Federation of LSP Master Trainers.
+In 2010, the Lego Group made the methodology open source, releasing the Lego Serious Play methodology under a Creative Commons community-based licence.
+The main Lego Serious Play communities are: Association of Master Trainers, LSPConnect, Serious Play Pro, Global Federation of LSP Master Trainers.

 In 2019, Playmobil released their competing material product Playmobil Pro that uses a similar set of plastic figurines and toys for story telling.